 Trimethoprim/sulfamethoxazole has been a successful antimicrobial combination formulation because each of its constituents, trimethoprim, and sulfamethoxazole, prevents effective processing of folic acid and its derivatives in bacteria.
-The thinking is that the synergistic effect of the combination significantly increases its efficacy as compared to either agent alone.
-Although there is a mounting body of research suggesting that this may be untrue, the combined formulation still predominates due to a lower prevalence of resistance to the combination in the community.
+The thinking is that the synergistic effect of the combination significantly increases its efficacy compared to either agent alone.
+Although a mounting body of research suggests that this may be untrue, the combined formulation still predominates due to a lower prevalence of resistance to the combination in the community.

 Linezolid has a unique mechanism of action compared to other antimicrobials.
 It binds to the P site of the 50 S ribosome, which prevents the formation of bacterial ribosomal fMet-tRNA complex and thus preventing bacterial protein synthesis.
 As a result of this, it has no cross-resistance with other classes of antimicrobials.